Champavati: Taruni Devi's variant

 In a variant collected from seventy-year-old teller Taruni Devi, from Kenduguri, Jorhat, with the title Champavati, a cultivator has two wives and two daughters, one of them called Champavati.
 The girl's stepmother withholds rice from her.
 She goes to scare away the quails from the paddy fields and sings a song about it, when a voice from the forest replies with their own verses saying they will marry Champavati.
 The girl reports the incident to her father, who goes with her to listen to the song and agrees to the voice's request.
 A large snake appears and takes Champavati with him.
 The teller explains the snake as the son of a deity cursed to snake form, removes the snakeskin and goes to Heaven.
-In their marital home, a beggar woman advises Champavati to burn the snakeskin while her husband is out, then she is to give him Bhimkal (a type of banana) and Karkara bhat (stealed rice).
+In their marital home, a beggar woman advises Champavati to burn the snakeskin while her husband is out, then she is to give him Bhimkal (a type of banana) and Karkara bhat (steamed rice).
 It happens thus and Champavati's husband is turned to human form.
 Meanwhile, her stepmother, desirous of having her own daughter experience the same luck as Champavati, finds a real snake in the forest which she marries to her daughter.
 The snake eats her.